 Budgeting shines a light on your spending.
 By tracking every expense, you quickly see where your money actually goes, not just where you think it goes.
 Small, frequent purchases often add up to surprising totals.

-When I first started logging everything, I was horrified to find I was paying for two different movie streaming services I barely used, plus a design software subscription I’d forgotten to cancel after the free trial.
-It all added up to nearly $147 a month.
+When I started tracking my expenses, I found I was paying for two unused streaming services and a design app I forgot to cancel.
+It added up to nearly $147 a month.

 Cutting them didn’t make me rich overnight, but it felt like finding cash in an old coat pocket, an unexpected boost that I immediately used to kickstart my emergency fund.